Generation of hyperentangled states and two-dimensional quantum walks using $J$- ($q$)- plates and polarization beamsplitters: Introduction

 \section{Introduction}

 It is possible to entangle photons in more than one degree of freedom\,(DoF) such as polarization, time-energy, path, orbital angular momentum\,(OAM), and so on\,\cite{kwiat97,barreiro2005,zhao2019}.
 Such states are called hyperentangled states\,\cite{kwiat97}.
 Due to extension in the dimension of the Hilbert space of such paired photons, increase in the channel capacity has been demonstrated\,\cite{barreiro2008} and as a consequence hyperentanglement is poised to offer additional quantum advantage.
+Hyperentanglement in polarization and path DoF has been exploited in the context of entanglement purification protocols -- which has found applications in entanglement-based quantum key distribution\,\cite{sheng2010a,sheng2010b, sheng2010c, hu2021}.
 Single photons can also be simultaneously entangled in polarization, path, and OAM DoF.
-While polarization and OAM correspond to internal DoF of the photon, path DoF corresponds to external DoF.
-The amount of entanglement between these three DoF can be, for instance, generated and controlled using devices such as waveplates\,(both quarter and half-waveplates), polarization beamsplitters\,(PBS), and $q$-plates\,\cite{devlin2017} or $J$-plates\,\cite{marrucci2006}.
+While polarization and OAM correspond to internal DoF\,\cite{oneil2002} of the photon, path DoF corresponds to external DoF.
+The amount of entanglement between these three DoF can be, for instance, generated and controlled using devices such as waveplates\,(both quarter and half-waveplates), polarization beamsplitters\,(PBS), and $q$-plates\,\cite{marrucci2006} or $J$-plates\,\cite{devlin2017}.
 Single photon entangled in these three DoF can also be thought of a quantum walker in higher dimensions.
 For example, in a discrete-time quantum walk in two spatial dimensions, a coin degree of freedom can be mapped to polarization DoF and the two spatial dimensions can be mapped to path and OAM DoF.
 Therefore, controlled engineering of interactions between different DoF of single photon to generate and control hyperentanglement can be directly mapped to the controlled realization of higher dimensional quantum walks.

 Quantum walks, the quantum analog of classical random walks, are broadly classified into two categories\,: discrete-time quantum walk\,(DTQW) and continuous-time quantum walk\,(CTQW)\,\cite{andraca2012}.
 In the former case, the quantum coin dictates the direction in which the walker moves and the walk evolves in the Hilbert space $\mathcal{H}_c \otimes \mathcal{H}_p$, where $\mathcal{H}_c$ denotes the Hilbert space corresponding to the coin space and $\mathcal{H}_p$ denotes the position space in which the walker moves.
 In the case of CTQW, no coin operation is necessary, and the state evolves only in the position Hilbert space.